vatai/vatai.github.io/_drafts/2023-01-05-what-to-do-when-software-does-not-compile.md

 Things are not working and you've tried the obvious, which means tracking changes will be crucial.

+### Script it!
-**Script it!** Going back to bash history for commands with long list of options/flags or a long sequence of commands is error prone.
+Going back to bash history for commands with long list of options/flags or a long sequence of commands is error prone.
 Scrip everything.
 No need for smart scripts, which handle different parameters -- make sure in the end your build boils down to the execution of one or two script (without any complicated parameters).

+### Track changes!
-**Track changes!** which translates into use `git` (and notes).
+That is, use `git` (and notes).
 One approach which felt right in the end, was as follows:

 - If you don't know what to do, starting from a commit try different stuff (different parameters/settings), but after each change revert